Renown (1794 ship): Capture

+Renown was the first American whaler captured in the South Seas during the War of 1812.
+Her captors put her crew ashore at Massafuero (Más Afuera) Island.
+The Nantucket whalers Perseveranda and Sukey later rescued the crew.

 British whaler

 On 20 November 1813 the prize Renown arrived at Gravesend from the South Seas.

 New owners renamed Renown Adam.
 She first entered Lloyd's Register in 1814 with Hannibal master, Bridges & Co., owner, and trade London transport.
 The Register of Shipping for 1815 showed her with Honeybel, master, Rains, owner, and trade London transport.

 On 20 March 1814 the transport Adam arrived at Gibraltar from Portsmouth.
 On 1 December, Adam, Hannibal, master, was at Deal, bound for Bermuda.
 On 30 May 1815 the transport Adam arrived at Portsmouth from Havana.

 1st whaling/sealing voyage (1815–1818)

 Captain Simeon Coleman sailed from London on 14 December 1815, bound for the Pacific.
 Adam was at Portsmouth on 6 January 1816, and St Jago on 5 February.
 She returned to Rio de Janeiro on 18 April 1818 from Peru, and London from Rio and the South Seas on 31 July 1818 with 500 casks of oil and 2250 skins.